reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 ```

 #### Implementing Test using Static Inner Class
 Let us implement a simple unit test that imports the @TestConfiguration declared as a static inner class.
-In this case, we don't need to instruct the spring content to load the @TestConfiguration class.
+In this case, we don't need to instruct the spring content to load the @TestConfiguration class:

 ```java
 @SpringBootTest